threeplanetssoftware/apple_cloud_notes_parser/README.md

 Because Apple devices often have more than one version of Notes, it is important to note (pun intended) that all of the output is suffixed by a number, starting at 1, to identify which of the backups it corresponds to.
 In all cases where more than one is found, care is taken to produce output that assigns the suffix of 1 for the modern version, and the suffix of 2 for the legacy version.

-## Requirements

-### Ruby Version

-This program requires Ruby version 3.0 or later.

-### Gems

-This program requires the following Ruby gems which can be installed by running `bundle install` or `gem install [gemname]`:
-1. fileutils
-2. google-protobuf
-3. sqlite3
-4. zlib
-5. openssl
-6. aes_key_wrap
-7. keyed_archive
-8. nokogiri
-9. cgi (0.3.3 or newer)

 ## Installation

-Below are instructions, generally preferring the command line, for each of Linux, Mac, and Windows.
+Below are the general instructions for installing this program, OS-specific steps can be found [here](Install.md).
 The user can choose to use Git if they want to be able to keep up with changes, or just download the tool once, you do not need to do both.
 On each OS, you will want to:

-1. Install Ruby (at least version 3.0), its development headers, and bundler if not already installed.
+1. Install Ruby, its development headers, and bundler if not already installed.
 2. Install development headers for SQLite3 if not already installed.
 3. Get this code
    1. Clone this repository with Git or